Consent to Adoption: What Biological Parents Need to Know

 A parent's rights are among the most protected by law in the United States.
 That's why, with few exceptions, a parent must consent to adoption before a child is legally placed with another family.
 Whether an independent or agency adoption, birth parents must give up their parental rights in order to go through with an adoption.

-This is an important legal step: Once a parent relinquishes their rights, the legal relationship between birth parent and child is severed.
-Parental consent may be revoked in some states under very limited circumstances, but it's typically considered permanent.
+This is an important legal step.
+Once a parent relinquishes their rights, the legal relationship between the birth parent and child is severed.
+Parental consent may be revoked under certain circumstances.
+States vary in their rules for consent.

 This article focuses on the laws and procedures governing biological parents' consent to adoption including the following:

 When a biological parent consents to an adoption, they agree to relinquish the child to another family.
 The parent releases all their parental rights and responsibilities.
 States generally require that consent to adoption be in writing and either witnessed and notarized or executed before a judge or other qualified official.
 The biological mother and father (provided he has established paternity) hold the primary right of consent with respect to adoption in all states.

 In many states, unwed fathers who don't file a notice of a paternity claim may lose their right to consent.
 Unwed fathers who don't respond to an adoption notice usually lose this right as well.
 Finally, biological parents' consent to adoption is not required if a court has terminated their parental rights.

 Timing of Consent